 This wide reach, paired with the popularity of the chatbot and current advancements in artificial intelligence and machine learning, have led to a growing interest in chatbots and how they work, both by the general public and other businesses.

 So, are you keen to find out more about this developing phenomenon?
-Let’s take a look at what a chatbot actually is, what they can do, and how they work.
+Our cloud constants are!
+Here's our take on what a chatbot actually is, what it can do, and how it works.

 What is a Chatbot?